Sieep-Coding/pyt/readme.md

 ## Core Features
 I want this to run as fast as possible, with the goal of keeping the executable under a few hundred MB.

 Some other features include:
 - Adding, managing, removing data through forms
+- No Server!
+Uses a single `.db` file locally.
 - Exporting to common filetypes
 - Viewing data and reports easily
 - *Fast AF* `SQLite` backend